 As I listened to Ann speak, I heard Papa say gently, “It was for both of your own good, that you have and are walking through this time of separation.
 It is so that you both can grow up into who I have called you both to be.
 It is for the good of the other that you both have said yes to it and let that happen.”

 We gathered our things to leave, but Ann lowered her voice to a whisper.
-“Carolyn, guard your heart where church leadership is concerned, because others have been coming to me to share similar experiences, of feeling cut off, excommunicated, and something is not right.”
+“Carolyn, guard your heart where church leadership is concerned, because others have been coming to me to share similar experiences, of being cut off, excommunicated, and something is not right.”

 “But I thought that was all me?”
 I blustered.